-Lia Holland (they/she) is a social artist, writer, and activist in Portland, OR, USA.
+Lia Holland (they/she) is a social artist, writer, and activist in the Pacific Northwestern US.
 After 13 years of organizing in the music industry, Lia now focuses on copyleft, web3, and surveillance issues at national digital rights nonprofit Fight for the Future while keeping up a rigorous speculative fiction habit.

 From age fifteen onward, Lia worked and volunteered independently with an array of events while participating in ecodefense, anti-war, and LGBTQ+ organizing.
 This work culminated in the passion project of founding Electric Forest’s Plug In Program—a first-of-its-kind fan engagement platform with the intent to cultivate staying power in what has grown to be one of the largest and most celebrated music festivals in North America.
 In 2014 Lia transitioned to a full-time role with AEG’s Madison House Presents.
 At a corporate level, the title of Community Engagement Manager was created for Lia.
 Achievements at Madison House Presents include a Group Hug World Record attempt with over 8,000 participants and the #EF2016Reveal, which delivered physical letters that announced lineup artists in a 12-hour frenzy that was celebrated by marketing specialists and adopted by Radiohead to announce their tour that summer.

 Lia’s friends and collaborators are as multifaceted as their experience, ranging from Amnesty International to The Oregon Country Fair, High Sierra Music Festival, and Summer Meltdown Festival.
-Queens, NY’s Forest Hills Stadium, NPR’s StoryCorps, VICE, Burners Without Borders, To Write Love On Her Arms, HeadCount, Students for Sensible Drug Policy, The Iraq and Afghanistan Veterans of America, Thievery Corporation, and CreativeMornings Portland—to name a few.
+Queens, NY’s Forest Hills Stadium, NPR’s StoryCorps, VICE, Burners Without Borders, To Write Love On Her Arms, HeadCount, DanceSafe, The Iraq and Afghanistan Veterans of America, Thievery Corporation, and CreativeMornings Portland—to name a few.
 Dozens of major news publications have covered Lia’s work.

-Lia’s talent, curiosity, and fearless attitude fuel teir craving for fresh challenges that improve our world.
+Lia’s talent, curiosity, and fearless attitude fuel their craving for fresh challenges that improve our world.
 In every project, they draw inspiration from the great, diverse creators of our time—especially those that challenge convention.
-Lia seeks projects, friends, and collaborators with a similar ethos.
+Lia seeks projects, friends, and collaborators who are similar drawn to being different.